19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Die Rolling Mechanics/Critical Hit.md

 When making an [Attack](../Combat/Attack.md), if you rolled a [Critical Success](Critical%20Success.md), you can do a critical hit.

-A critical hit lets you roll double the damage dice for that attack.
+A critical hit deals double the damage it normally would.